 Wowza DRM AddOn provides integration with third party Digital Rights Management (DRM) Key Management Systems (KMS) to add on-the-fly encryption for live and on-demand video workflows.
-Wowza DRM AddOn now supports BuyDRMTM KMS services for Apple HTTP Live Streaming (HLS).
-This allows studio-grade Microsoft® PlayReady® DRM to be applied to Apple HLS streams that are delivered to Apple® iOS devices that have a BuyDRM player.
+Wowza DRM AddOn supports BuyDRMTM KMS services for Apple HLS.
+This allows studio-grade PlayReady DRM to be applied to Apple HLS streams that are delivered to Apple iOS devices that have a BuyDRM player.
 For more information, see How to set up and test BuyDRM KeyOS DRM (PlayReady).